kingstonrichard/kingstonrichard.uk/_posts/2018-08-29-an-update-from-the-skunkworks.markdown

 ---
 layout: post
-title:  "An update from the Skunkworks"
+title:  "An update from the innovation group"
-date:   2018-08-29
 categories: #DigitalBarnsley #DigitalFirst #InnovationGroup
-intro: Our desk occupancy monitor prototypes are built and ready to rollout after only three sessions putting them together.
 redirect_from:
    - /r/dom-proto
    - /2180829
 ---
+Our desk occupancy monitor prototypes are built and ready to rollout after only three sessions putting them together.

-​There's been a lot of talk at work recently about hotdesking, particularly in the Workforce Mobilisation theme of our Digital First Programme.
-With that in mind our Skunkworks (innovation group) has been busy working up a prototype solution that can show where busy / free desks are in real-time, thanks to a great idea from [Paul Bell](https://twitter.com/Paul81708531).
+There's been a lot of talk at work recently about hotdesking, particularly in the Workforce Mobilisation theme of our Digital First Programme.
+With that in mind our innovation group has been busy working up a prototype solution that can show where busy / free desks are in real-time, thanks to a great idea from [Paul Bell](https://twitter.com/Paul81708531).

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/_M49EzU3EnU?rel=0&amp;showinfo=0" frameborder="0"></iframe>